4C4247/Oracle_DM/README.md

 ## Install the required packages
 pip install -r requirements.txt

+## 📢Regarding the function of each file
+🌟The files in the IDM folder ensure the framework of our project.

+🌟The files in the MoM folder and the utilities folder are the core of the stroke extraction module's operation.

+🌟The files in the models folder are the main body of our model.

 ## TODO
 - [x] Write a readme file for the project (continuously updated.....)
 - [ ] Add some details and supplementary materials.